 Google AdWords Remarketing

-We (and our partners) use Google AdWords Remarketing to advertise the Society across the Internet, in particular on the Google Display Network.
+We (and our digital agency partners) use Google AdWords Remarketing to advertise the Society across the Internet, in particular on the Google Display Network.

 AdWords Remarketing will display ads to you based on whether you have visited the Sheffield Mutual website by placing a cookie on your web browser.